 You received a call to attend an interview for a job you applied for, what should you do next?

 So once you manage to get past the gatekeepers and have the opportunity to land that job you’ve been looking for, what can you do to ensure you nail your interview?
-Ricky Mui, a qualified solicitor and Director for Legal and Compliance division, Robert Walters Hong Kong explains how you could prepare to pass the interview process successfully.
+Johnny Hui, Manager r for Legal and Compliance division, Robert Walters Hong Kong explains how you could prepare to pass the interview process successfully.

 Go the extra mile with your research

 The first thing to do is to visit company’s website and social channels.
 Make sure you read the homepage, about us and services/products sections and note down the key points you learn about the company including its history, vision and mission.

 Also, do web search of the company to find out if it’s been in the news lately.
 It is also a good idea to know who its competitors are and what differentiates them from other businesses in their field.